The Danish government launches the Technology Pact

 Minister for Employment, Troels Lund Poulsen:

 "It is important that more children and young people take an interest in natural science subjects.
 There is an increasing demand from companies for employees with technical and digital skills.
 It is a development that the government watch closely and one that we must accommodate.
-It is vital that companies can get the labor they need.
+It is vital that companies can get the labour they need.
 Otherwise, we miss out on growth and we risk that both activities and jobs move out of the country.
 The Technology Pact was discussed in the Disruption Council this autumn and the Council supported the initiative.
 I look forward to follow the work of the Technology Pact Council."

 Chairman of the Technology Pact Council and CEO of Netcompany, André Rogaczewski:

 "I am eager to engage in activities with a large number of companies, schools and skilled research institutions in the Technology Pact in all regions of Denmark.
 I am confident that we, with the Technology Pact participants and its many projects, can help inspire and train many Danes to shape a digital future and solve the exciting tasks facing companies and society that require more technical and digital skills.
 We all share the responsibility."